bceverly/sysmanage/FEATURES-TODO.md

     newer servers and degrade gracefully.

-27. User Management - Ability to manage add/edit/delete users of SysManage with email integration.
+27. User Management - Ability to manage add/edit/delete users and groups on the agent hosts.

 28. ~~Get a proper logo~~